Welcome to Course 4 of this exclusive Learning Tournament for PRO users!

 Since there are many types of content you can create in WordPress, you’ll need to make sure that the SEO Settings are activated for that particular type of content.

-Of course, Squirrly SEO will make those necessary checks on your behalf.
+Of course, Squirrly SEO will make those necessary checks on your behalf, and signal any issues preventing your Focus Page from ranking on Google.

 There are many cases in which for some particular post types, WP will not load the required metas and settings (mainly due to poor coding in WP themes).